grafana/mimir/docs/sources/mimir/references/glossary.md

 Churn is the frequency at which series become idle.

-A series becomes idle once it's no longer exported by the monitored targets.
+A series becomes idle after it’s no longer exported by the monitored targets.
-Typically, series become idle when a monitored target process or node gets terminated.
+Typically, series become idle after a monitored target process or node gets terminated.

 ## Component